nlesc-nano/swan/.github/ISSUE_TEMPLATE/10_feature_request.md

 ---

-Tell us what would be a nice feature to make the **qmflows-namd** library even better!
+Tell us what would be a nice feature to make the **swan** library even better!